Postdoctoral Scholarship in Oceanography

 Applicants are encouraged to identify suitable mentors among BIOS’s resident scientists who would act as sponsor and general advisor throughout the award period and we encourage applicants to work together with the mentors to develop the research project.

-The Bermuda Institute of Ocean Sciences is an independent U.S. not-for-profit marine research and education organization with 501(c)(3) status and a Bermuda Registered Charity #116 employing a multi-national staff of approximately eighty people.
-Scientific activities at BIOS are wide-ranging and include oceanographic and atmospheric time-series studies, coral reef research and ocean and human health interactions.
-Activities include oceanographic and marine biological research conducted by resident and visiting scientists, and university-level courses on a variety of marine science topics.
-The Bermuda Atlantic Time-series Study (BATS; http://www.bios.edu/research/projects/bats/), Hydrostation S program (http://www.bios.edu/research/projects/hydrostation-s/), the Oceanic Flux Program (http://www.bios.edu/research/projects/oceanic-flux-program/), and BIOS-SCOPE (http://scope.bios.edu/) are major long-term initiatives of BIOS.
-The institution also supports the operations of the RV Atlantic Explorer, a UNOLS-scheduled research ship, and recently has been investing in new autonomous underwater systems with several electric gliders available for research activities (the Mid-Atlantic Glider Initiative and Collaboration (MAGIC; http://magic.bios.edu/).
+The Bermuda Institute of Ocean Sciences is an independent U.S. not-for-profit marine research institution based in Bermuda.
+Scientific activities at BIOS are wide-ranging and include oceanographic and atmospheric time-series studies and a broad range of coral reef research.
+Major long-term initiatives of BIOS include: The Bermuda Atlantic Time-series Study (BATS; http://www.bios.edu/research/projects/bats/), Hydrostation S program (http://www.bios.edu/research/projects/hydrostation-s/), the Oceanic Flux Program (http://www.bios.edu/research/projects/oceanic-flux-program/), and BIOS-SCOPE (http://scope.bios.edu/).
+The institution supports the operations of the RV Atlantic Explorer, a UNOLS research vessel making 20+ short cruises to the time series stations each year.
+BIOS also operates three autonomous underwater gliders with continuous, year-round occupation at the time series stations (the Mid-Atlantic Glider Initiative and Collaboration (MAGIC; http://magic.bios.edu/).
 Additional information on BIOS can be found at http://www.bios.edu/.

 BIOS is an Equal Opportunity Employer and operates a drug-free work place and learning environment